wnederhof/basecode/README.md

 - `overwrite` will overwrite any existing files.
 When this option is not specified, CrudCodeGen will abort when a file is about to be overwritten.

 ## Development
-For developing your application, you can use `docker-compose` to spin up a database.
+For developing your application, you can use `docker-compose up` to spin up a development database.
 You can then either start the backend using your IDE by running the `main` method in the `Application.kt` file, or start the Spring Boot server using `./mvnw spring-boot:run`.
 You should be able to access your GraphQL dashboard at: `http://localhost:8080/graphiql`.

 To start the frontend, make sure your artifacts are installed using `npm install` and run `npm run dev`.